-In the " Harlem Bible " , it reveals that the truth will set you free.
-The power of Grant's words provide a warm sunny glow, of a beautiful Harlem's summer day.
+In " Harlem Bible ", it reveals that the truth will set you free.
+The power of Grant's words provides a warm sunny glow, of a beautiful Harlem's summer day.
 This memoir is a treasure within the Black American cultural society.
 Harlem Bible: In The Beginning, should be a required reading for all the good educational and reference libraries, that share the common revealing light, of a divine morality and truth.

-For the "Harlem Bible-In The Beginning" which rediscovers the History, Soul and Spirit of Harlem through the Eyes of the Author.
+"Harlem Bible-In The Beginning" & "Rhythm For Sale" which rediscovers the History, Soul, and Spirit of Harlem through the Eyes of the Author.

 For the Black History and Creative Authorship

 For convincing Major Motion Picture Corporations to make Charitable Donations for kids in the parks, religious institutions, beautification of the neighborhoods...